CODE-at-TACC/summer-2015/parallel/greengraph500/01-greengraph500.md

 On our Debian-based systems, we have been using apt-get to grab pre-compiled software packages from the "cloud" -- for free I might add.
 For us to run Graph 500 across our of our pis, we will be using a library called MPI (Message Passing Interface).
 MPI has become the defacto standard in high performance computing for distributed memory clusters.
 One implementation that we can get from apt-get is called [Open MPI](https://www.open-mpi.org).
 MPI has rules for the C and Fortran languages.

-To install the software we need to make our Pi cluster, run the mpi_install script in parallel/graph500/setup/mpi_install.
-I will provide you with an IP address to give to the script.
+To install the software we need to make our Pi cluster, run the mpi_install script in parallel/greengraph500/setup/mpi_install.
 The first time, while you are still at your stations you will verify that your repository is located in your home directory.

 ```
 ls ~/summer-2015